CSE232-MSU/CSE232/labs/lab02.md

 cd ..
 ```

 The `..` is a strange way to symbolize the parent directory.
-In fact, `.` denotes the working directory, a fact that will be useful to know in later labs.
+In fact, `.` denotes the current working directory, a fact that will be useful to know in later labs.

 The last "special" directory is the root directory.
 The root directory is the directory that is the ultimate parent of all the other directories on the computer.
 It is denoted by a single `/` symbol.
 In fact, you can specify any folder on the computer by starting with the root directory and working your way to the directory you actually want.
 So the path `/home/joshua/cse_232__summer_2023/lab02_new_horizons` specifies that the folder I want is: